DavidNavalho/docker-mac-restarter/README.md

 ./logs_view.sh
 ```

-You can also specify how many lines you want to view from these logs (by default 20 lines):
+You can also specify how many lines you want to view from these logs (20 lines by default):

 ```bash
 ./logs_view.sh 10